Flu vs. COVID-19: What you need to know

 Which virus do I have?

 Since both infections share many of the same symptoms, it may not be possible to know which illness you have without seeing your healthcare provider or getting tested.
 If you have symptoms of the flu or COVID-19, contact your provider, especially if you are at high risk for severe infection.
 They may examine or test you for the flu or COVID-19.
-(Walgreens is offering drive-thru COVID-19 testing at select locations.)
+(Walgreens is offering flu testing and COVID-19 testing at select locations.)

 Most people who become infected with the flu or COVID-19 recover on their own.
 For mild cases, the goal of treatment is to ease symptoms.
 Getting enough sleep, drinking plenty of fluids and using over-the-counter medicines can temporarily relieve symptoms.